 As it turns out, the answer was much more simple.
 Local ownership, the good old “small business”, would satisfy all those needs.

 So they posted a sign that simply said: “I’m a small business” and drew a line in the sand.
 They conveyed that you’d get all the attention to detail of a locally owned business of the 1940’s & 50’s without the pretention and pricing of the Artisan shop of the 2000’s.

-There’s also a convincing economic argument that money spent locally with remain local.
+Sure there’s a convincing economic argument that money spent locally will remain local.
 The American Independent Business Alliance says that $.48 of each dollar spent locally stays local, while only $.16 of each dollar spent at a national chain stays local.
 It’s completely true, with replication from study after study.